alex-avila/fullstack-todo-app-test-backend/README.md

 1. Delete the `migrations` directory for this project at `./prisma/migrations`:

+    - _The command after this one will create a new `migrations` directory for you_
     ```bash
     rm -rf ./prisma/migrations
     ```

-2. Use the following command to create the table in your database:
+2. Use Prisma Migrate to create the table in your database:

-    - This command will also run the seed command found in package.json (`prisma.seed`)
+    - _This command will also run the seed command found in package.json (`prisma.seed`)_

     ```bash
     pnpm prisma migrate dev --name init